Pylons/pyramid/docs/narr/install.rst

 .. sidebar:: Python Versions

-    :mod:`repoze.bfg` has been tested under Python 2.4.6, Python 2.5.4
+    As of this writing, :mod:`repoze.bfg` has been tested under Python 2.4.6, Python 2.5.4 and Python 2.6.2, and Python 2.7a1.
+To ensure backwards compatibility, development of :mod:`repoze.bfg` is
-    and Python 2.6.2, and Python 2.7a1.
-To ensure backwards compatibility, development of :mod:`repoze.bfg` is currently done primarily under Python 2.4 and Python 2.5.  :mod:`repoze.bfg` does *not* run under any version of Python before 2.4, and does *not* run under Python 3.X.
+    currently done primarily under Python 2.4 and Python 2.5.
+    :mod:`repoze.bfg` does not run under any version of Python before 2.4, and does not yet run under Python 3.X.

 :mod:`repoze.bfg` is known to run on all popular Unix-like systems such as Linux, MacOS X, and FreeBSD as well as on Windows platforms.